jonathan-poole/qs-admin-guide/docs/asset_management/data_connections/remove_unused_data_connections.md

 2. Change the owner of the data connection to `sa_repository`

-3. Creating a custom property named `QuarantinedDataConnection` where the value of `true` is applied to any quarantined connection.
+3. Create a custom property named `QuarantinedDataConnection` where the value of `true` is applied to any quarantined connection.

 4. Modify any existing customized security rules on data connections, leveraging the `QuarantinedDataConnection` custom property to negate them.
 For example, `((user.group="YourGroup"))` becomes `((user.group="YourGroup" and @QuarantinedDataConnection.Empty()))`.